Voilett-Roze/asus/Using-ipset.md

     exit 1;;
 esac

-# Wait if this is run early on (before the router has internet connectivity) [Needed for wget to download files]
+# Wait if this is run early on (before the router has internet connectivity) [Needed by wget to download files]
-while ! ping -q -c 1 google.com >/dev/null 2>&1; do
+while ! ping -q -c 1 google.com &>/dev/null; do
   sleep 1
   WaitSeconds=$((WaitSeconds+1))
   [ $WaitSeconds -gt 300 ] && logger -t Firewall "$0: Warning: Router not online!
 Aborting after a wait of 5 minutes..." && exit 1